Click here to download the 2024/2025 Impact Report Quarterly

 Cindy’s Fund

-Helps Garrett County residents with Cancer pay any Cancer related expense as a result of their diagnosis.
-Medical copays and prescription costs will be covered.
+Helps Garrett County residents, diagnosed with cancer, pay an cancer related expense as a result of their diagnosis.
+Medical copays and prescription will be covered.

-Vulnerable seniors who are homebound or unable to go out and shop themselves are able to receive a well check and a hot meal.
-This allows seniors to remain independent and in their own home who may not have anyone nearby to check on them, cook or shop for them regularly.
+Vulnerable seniors who are homebound or unable to go out and shop for themselves are able to receive a well check and a hot meal.
+This allows seniors to remain independent and in their own home.

-Helping children in grades 3-8 who struggle with food insecurity, depressive episodes and other behavioral issues by exposing them to fun STEM activities.
+Children in grades 3-8 who struggle with food insecurity, depressive episodes and other behavioral issues are exposed to fun STEM activities.
 The program also encourages children to participate in recreational outdoor activities to promote a healthy and active lifestyle.

 Hampshire County